jellygatorade/Gyre-Electron-Kiosks-Workspaces/readme.md

 ## How to add a new workspace

 1. Create a new project folder within the `workspaces` directory.

 2. In the monorepo root `package.json`, add path to the new workspace directory in the `"workspaces"` array.

 3. In the new workspace directory, `npm init -y` and set up its unique `package.json`.

 4. In the new workspace directory, `npx electron-forge import`.
 See [Electron Quick Start](https://www.electronjs.org/docs/latest/tutorial/quick-start) guide for details.
 This adds `electron-forge` dev dependencies to the workspace's `package.json` and creates the `forge.config.js`.

 5. Once the workspace's `main.js` is ready (`workspaces/<workspace>/src/main.js`), develop using `npm start` and run a test build with `npm run make`.

 6. If `tailwindcss` is desired in the new workspace, `npx tailwindcss init` to create `tailwind.config.js`.
+See [Tailwind Installation](https://tailwindcss.com/docs/installation) guide for details.

 ## Within each workspace